Hugh Judson Kilpatrick: Gettysburg Campaign

-At the beginning of the Gettysburg Campaign, on June 9, 1863, Kilpatrick fought at Brandy Station, the largest cavalry battle of the war.
+At the beginning of the Gettysburg campaign, on June 9, 1863, Kilpatrick fought at Brandy Station, the largest cavalry battle of the war.
 He received his brigadier general's star at the age of 27 on June 13, fought at Aldie and Upperville, and assumed division command three days before the Battle of Gettysburg commenced.
 On June 21, he was captured at Upperville, but was quickly rescued, going on to risk his life that same day in order to rescue the wounded commander of the 5th North Carolina Cavalry.
 On June 30, he clashed briefly with J.E.B.
 Stuart's cavalry at Hanover, Pennsylvania, but then proceeded on a wild goose chase in pursuit of Stuart, rather than fulfilling his mission of intelligence gathering.

 On the second day of the Gettysburg battle, July 2, 1863, Kilpatrick's division skirmished against Wade Hampton five miles northeast of town at Hunterstown.
 He then settled in for the night to the southeast at Two Taverns.
 One of his brigade commanders, Brig.
 Gen. George A. Custer, was ordered to join Brig.
 Gen. David McM.
 Gregg's division for the next day's action against Stuart's cavalry east of town, so Kilpatrick was down to one brigade.
 On July 3, after Pickett's Charge, he was ordered by army commander Maj.
 Gen. George G. Meade and Cavalry Corps commander Alfred Pleasonton to launch a cavalry charge against the infantry positions of Lt.
 Gen. James Longstreet's Corps on the Confederate right flank, just west of Little Round Top.
 Kilpatrick's lone brigade commander, Brig.
 Gen. Elon J. Farnsworth, protested against the futility of such a move.
 Kilpatrick essentially questioned his bravery and allegedly dared him to charge: "Then, by God, if you are afraid to go I will lead the charge myself."
 Farnsworth reluctantly complied with the order.
 He was killed in the attack and his brigade suffered significant losses.

 Kilpatrick and the rest of the cavalry pursued and harassed Lee during his retreat back to Virginia.
-That fall, he took part in an expedition to destroy the Confederate gunboats Satellite and Reliance in the Rappahannock River, boarding them and capturing their crews successfully.
+In late August, he took part in an expedition to destroy the Confederate gunboats Satellite and Reliance in the Rappahannock River, boarding them and capturing their crews successfully.

+Kilpatrick's cavalry division participated in the Bristoe Campaign that October, but suffered an embarrassing defeat at its conclusion when they were lured into an ambush and routed at Buckland Mills.

+In November, he received new of his young wife’s death and was absent for the Mine Run Campaign.
+Within two months his infant son also died.